Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/007-Database-Relations.md

 - `@OneToOne` → defines the relationship with the other table.
 - `@JoinColumn `→ creates the column to maintain the relationship.

+# Cascade Creation with Relationship

+With cascade enabled, we can automatically apply related operations (such as insert, update, or delete) to the associated entities

+- `Insert`: automatically insert the related entity if it doesn’t exist.
+- `Update`: update the related entity if it already exists (i.e., it has an id).
+- `Remove`: remove the related entity if you explicitly remove it.